JanKnapen/work-signal/README.md

 ## Deployment

-The application is designed to run on Ubuntu VM at 192.168.68.63 using Docker Compose.
+The application is designed to run using Docker Compose.
+Configure your environment variables in `.env` based on `.env.example`.

 ## Security Notes